 62 Pages Posted: 18 Jul 2017 Last revised: 26 May 2020

 We analyze how public information on past entrepreneurial failure affects an entrepreneur's ability to borrow for a new venture.
 We exploit a policy shock from 2013 in France, which eliminated a highly salient public reporting to banks of the list of entrepreneurs involved in past corporate liquidations.
-We find that the elimination of this flagging system makes failed entrepreneurs significantly more likely to restart a business or to borrow from a surviving business, despite the fact that bankers can find the failure information from other public sources for a small cost.
-The effect is more pronounced for industries where failure is a stronger signal about entrepreneurial ability.
+We find that the elimination of this flag makes failed entrepreneurs significantly more likely to restart a business.
+This happens despite the fact that banks can buy the failure information from other public sources at a relatively small cost.
 Restarters create companies that have a higher probability of default.
 The effect of the reform is significantly more pronounced for younger entrepreneurs, in line with a simple model where banks rationally use information to update beliefs on entrepreneurs' quality.

 Keywords: Entrepreneurship, Access to credit, Bankruptcy